 Mapping Grand Canyon is a transdisciplinary research initiative examining the cartographic history of the Grand Canyon region.
 The initiative was kickstarted with a 2018 seed grant from the ASU Institute for Humanities Research (IHR).
-It has resulted in a major conference event (the Mapping Grand Canyon Conference), academic publication, multiple public speaking events, and continues to generate interrelated projects, such as Visualizing the Survey, among others.
+It has resulted in a major conference event (the Mapping Grand Canyon Conference), academic publication, multiple public speaking events, and continues to generate interrelated projects, including Visualizing the Survey, among others.

 Digitization and processing

-Evaluating, inventorying, reformatting, and creating new collections of geographically-referenced information.
+Evaluating, inventorying, reformatting, and creating new collections of geographic information.

 AZ ADOT Highway & Interstates is a collection of aerial photographs acquired on behalf of the Arizona Department of Transportation between the late 1950s and early 1960s.
 The collection includes over 3,400 photos of Arizona highway corridors at various stages of development and construction.
 AZ ADOT Highways and Interstates is indexed on ASU GeoData.

 AZ USGS Orthophotography is a collection of aerial photographs created by the United States Geological Survey from 1971-1973.
 Photos in this collection cover the entire state of Arizona.
 AZ USGS Orthophotography is indexed on ASU GeoData.

 The "Navajo Project" is a collection of aerial photographs consisting of imagery covering large swaths of northeastern Arizona and the Four Corners region, which includes Navajo Nation and Hopi Reservation lands.
 Acquisition flights were flown between 1937 to 1951 by various agencies.
 "Navajo Project" imagery is indexed on ASU GeoData.